Obstruction to naive liftability of DG modules: Another description of the obstruction class

 \section{Another description of the obstruction class}

-In this section we provide another description of the obstruction class that is equivalent to the one constructed in Theorem~\ref{prop20210802c}.
-Our main result in this section is Theorem~\ref{20210626b} which enables us to construct concrete examples of DG modules that do and do not satisfy na\"{\i}ve liftability; see Examples~\ref{ex20210815a} and~\ref{ex20210815g}.
+In this section, we provide another description of the obstruction class to na\"{\i}ve liftability that is equivalent to the one constructed in Theorem~\ref{prop20210802c}; see Theorem~\ref{20210706d} below, which is our main result in this section.
 The notation used in this section comes from the previous sections.
 Recall that we still work in the setting of Convention~\ref{para20210317a}.
+We start with introducing the notion of ``connections'' that was originally defined by Connes~\cite[II. \S 2]{AC} in non-commutative differential geometry.
+See also Cuntz and Quillen~\cite[\S 8]{CQ}.